-At myPerfectCV, we have all the tips, tricks, and tools you need to build your perfect CV.
+At myPerfectCV, we have all the CV writing tips, tricks, and tools you need to build your perfect CV.
 Discover our range of visual merchandiser CV examples, then use our professional templates and tailorable content to create your own.
 We’ve got everything you need to get started today, from the key skills to the qualifications needed for visual merchandising.

 View our range of visual merchandiser CV templates